tarantool/examples/cookbook/election/readme.md

 ## Disclaimer

 ### Synchronous replication and leader election are currently in beta state.
+You may get the latest tarantool version [here](https://www.tarantool.io/en/download/)
 ### If you face any issues with these features, please file a bug [here](https://github.com/tarantool/tarantool/issues/)

 ## How to run